 Average time to train a retriever for hunting

 For some people, this sounds like an eternity.
-But consider this: your dog is likely to live 10-14 years.
+But consider this: your retriever is likely to live 10-14 years.
 Dogs that complete our training programs and happy, well – adjusted dogs that most owners consider a pleasure to be around.
 They are obedient and well-behaved.
 In addition, we give you the knowledge and tools to maintain that training forever.
 Doesn’t that sound like a great trade off?
-Three to six months away for a dog lifetime of obedience and great hunting?
+Three-to-six months away for a dog lifetime of obedience and great hunting?

-We have been training retrievers for a long time, and while many families struggle with the idea of not having their dog around for a while, I have never had one family tell me after the training that they regret it.
-They are always more than thankful and appreciative for the way their dog behaves and is a joy to be around.
+We have been training retrievers for a long time, and while many families struggle with the idea of not having their dog around for a while, I have never had one family say to me, after the training, that they regret it.
+They are always more than thankful and appreciative for the way their dog behaves both in and outside the home.
 Besides that, if your life is as busy as mine, that time will fly by and you will hardly realize it.